katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_aws.rst

 Once your nodes are spun up, you'll probably want to talk to them again.
 With a cloud setup, it's best to not maintain a static list of cloud hostnames in text files.
 Rather, the best way to handle this is to use the aws_ec2 inventory plugin.
 See :ref:`dynamic_inventory`.

-The plugin will also return instances that were created outside of Ansible and allow Ansible to manage them.
+The plugin will also return instances that were created outside of Assible and allow Assible to manage them.

 .. _aws_tags_and_groups: